mavman8/portfolio/README.md

 # portfolio

 This is my portfolio.
-It uses AWS and React.
+It uses AWS and ReactJS!